 Frequently asked questions.

-• My sessions are 50 minutes long, typically once a week, and meant to be individualized to each person.
+• My sessions are about 45-50 minutes long, typically once a week, and meant to be individualized to each person.
 That can look like anything from talk therapy, Brainspotting, use of fidgets, or laying on the ground with your feet up in the air to help you regulate.
-I aim to show up as my authentic self as well, meaning I will likely be in comfy clothes and sipping on a coffee or using a fidget myself as we talk.
-I want clients to know they are safe to unmask and be themselves in therapy, so they can learn to embrace themselves.

 To find out if you are eligible to submit superbills: call the number on your insurance card and ask if you have out of network benefits for behavioral health; if so, ask how to submit the superbill as each insurance is different.
 I am happy to help walk you through this during a session as well.